A7med-3laa227/Telecome_Case_Study/README.md

 4️⃣ Auditing
 An auditing table was implemented to track essential information, such as:

-Number of movements performed for each file.
+• Number of movements performed for each file.
-Number of records successfully transformed.
+• Number of records successfully transformed.
-Number of records rejected.
+• Number of records rejected.

 # Project Values

-Analysis Business Demands
+• Analysis of Business Demands

-Data Creation (Tables and Attributes)
+• Data Creation (Tables and Attributes)

-Data Extraction and Transforming using SSIS Package Source and Destination Error Handling
+• Data Extraction and Transformation using SSIS Package

+• Source and Destination Error Handling

-Auditing
+• Auditing